Why It’s Important to Unsubscribe From Unwanted Emails

 Clean Email makes it easier to manage your inbox through tools that help group, organize, remove, label, and archive emails.

-This tool utilizes powerful rules and filters, which save you time and effort by providing the below solutions:
+This app utilizes powerful rules and filters, which save you time and effort by providing the below solutions:

 - Unsubscribing from unwanted messages.